-In addition to its 44 rooms and themed suites, the Hotel de Glace boasts an ice bar, an ice wedding chapel, a Nordic area with hot tubs and sauna under the stars and even an ice slide.
+In addition to its 44 rooms and themed suites, the Quebec Ice Hotel boasts an ice bar, an ice wedding chapel, a Nordic area with hot tubs and a sauna under the stars, and even an ice slide.
 Since the hotel first opened in 2001, they have played host to some 55,000 overnight guests.
 Pretty impressive given that visitors will only spend one night here.

 Rooms are available to staying guests from 9pm only as the hotel is open for tours during the day.
 Once you arrive, you are given very detailed instructions on how to prepare yourself for a night in your ice bedroom and how to keep warm.
 Sleeping bags, bed sheets and pillows are provided and you’re told exactly how to use them – essentially you cocoon yourself into your sleeping bag so that only your eyes can be seen!

-After you have received your sleeping instructions, guests are invited to mingle at the Ice Bar and enjoy the hotel’s hot tubs and sauna under the stars.
+After you have received your sleeping instructions, guests are invited to mingle at the Ice Bar and enjoy a cocktail served in a glass made of ice.
+Guests are also encouraged to enjoy the hotel’s hot tubs and sauna under the stars.

-Can you stay at the Ice Hotel with kids?
+Can you visit the Hôtel de Glace with kids?
 Absolutely!
 There are no special dates dedicated for families and children are welcome at any time throughout the season.
 Here’s what you need to know.

 - There are modified sleeping bags for kids.
 You receive detailed instructions for your overnight stay when you book your room including details on what to wear and what to pack to bring with you.

 - Depending on what package you book, a back-up room can be had at the Four Points by Sheraton.
 So, if the worst comes to the worst and you (or your child!) freak out in the middle of the night, there’s a bedroom with heating waiting nearby.